jmou2/PaviaProteinDesign/Final_project/README.md

 ## Some Pymol tips

 # How to save two proteins in one pdb file
 1. Load two proteins in Pymol.
-(For this examples, let's call them protein1 and protein2.)
+(For this example, let's call them protein1 and protein2.)
 2. If they have the same chain ID, rename one of the chains (for example, of protein2) by typing: alter protein2, chain="B"
 3. To save the two proteins in one pdb, type: save fusion.pdb, protein1 or protein2